sensu/sensu-docs/content/sensu-go/5.2/_index.md

 ---
 title: "Sensu Go"
-description: "Monitor your entire infrastructure, from Kubernetes to bare metal.
-The Sensu monitoring event pipeline empowers businesses to automate their monitoring workflows and gain deep visibility into their infrastructure, applications, and operations.
-Read the docs to learn more about Sensu."
+description: "Sensu is the industry leading solution for multi-cloud monitoring at scale.
+The Sensu monitoring event pipeline empowers businesses to automate their monitoring workflows and gain deep visibility into their multi-cloud environments.
+Built by operators, for operators, open source is at the heart of the Sensu product and company, with an active, thriving community of contributors."
 weight: -100
 menu: "sensu-go-5.2"
 version: "5.2"